djshaq121/Silksy/README.md

 Silksy came about like all good projects.
 A friend with an app idea.
 They wanted to sell high-end but eco friendly hair products in a style similar to Uber Eats.
 I built this web app for fun, learning purposes and a proof of concept.

-The underlying architecture of Silksy uses ASP.NET and SQL Server for the backend, and Angualr 12 for the frontend.
+The underlying architecture of Silksy uses ASP.NET and SQL Server for the backend, and Angular 12 for the frontend.

 <p align="right">(<a href="#top">back to top</a>)</p>